 Table of Contents

-In this post, we will discuss the folder structure and their role in the application.
-Laravel Folder Structure created in such a way that it is suitable for all types of small and large projects.
-Hence best part of the Laravel framework, that it allows a developer to create your own Laravel Folder Structure.
+In this post, we will discuss the folder structure and its role in the application.
+Laravel Folder Structure is created in such a way that it is suitable for all types of small and large projects.
+Hence best part of the Laravel framework is that it allows a developer to create their own Laravel Folder Structure.
 In other words, there is no compulsion on Application structure, Only we have to look to the composer to autoload all our classes.

 Project Root Directory